JustinBilleci/learning-progress/README.md

 *March 15th, 2024*

 Nineteenth Log: Started back up on my REACT/Tailwind CSS gym app, I feel like I am grasping the concepts of Tailwind CSS and REACT a lot more and I have high hopes for the future!
 Short log today but nothing really crazy happened just hard work, Much Love <3

+*March 16th, 2024*

+Twentieth Log: Not much coding done today, just a rest day for laundry and cleaning. back on the grind tomorrow. :)